Global Challenges for Women in Math Science

 The best mathematics female students at the levels Bachelor and Masters receive a prize in the form of financial support for enhancing mathematical education or presenting research results.

-These awards are granted on the basis of the students' grades and will be selected by the students service office.
+These awards are granted on the basis of the students' grades.
+The Service Office Studies selects recipients automatically based on their exam results.
 The chosen students will be contacted in November each year.

 The best female students in Bachelors' program recieve:

 - 2nd Year: Refund for a software course

 - 3rd Year: Refund for an international Summer School for Bachelor students

 The best female students in Masters' program recieve:

 - 1st Year: Refund for a workshop or an international Summer School